Optogenetics: Description

-The hallmark of optogenetics therefore is introduction of fast light-activated channels, pumps, and enzymes that allow temporally precise manipulation of electrical and biochemical events while maintaining cell-type resolution through the use of specific targeting mechanisms.
+The hallmark of optogenetics is the introduction of fast light-activated channels, pumps, and enzymes that allow temporally precise manipulation of electrical and biochemical events while maintaining cell-type resolution through the use of specific targeting mechanisms.
 Among the microbial opsins which can be used to investigate the function of neural systems are the channelrhodopsins (ChR2, ChR1, VChR1, and SFOs) to excite neurons and anion-conducting channelrhodopsins for light-induced inhibition.
 Indirectly light-controlled potassium channels have recently been engineered to prevent action potential generation in neurons during blue light illumination.
 Light-driven ion pumps are also used to inhibit neuronal activity, e.g. halorhodopsin (NpHR), enhanced halorhodopsins (eNpHR2.0 and eNpHR3.0, see Figure 2), archaerhodopsin (Arch), fungal opsins (Mac) and enhanced bacteriorhodopsin (eBR).

-Optogenetic control of well-defined biochemical events within behaving mammals is now also possible.
+Optogenetic control of well-defined biochemical events within behaving mammals is also possible.
 Building on prior work fusing vertebrate opsins to specific G-protein coupled receptors a family of chimeric single-component optogenetic tools was created that allowed researchers to manipulate within behaving mammals the concentration of defined intracellular messengers such as cAMP and IP3 in targeted cells.
-Other biochemical approaches to optogenetics (crucially, with tools that displayed low activity in the dark) followed soon thereafter, when optical control over small GTPases and adenylyl cyclase was achieved in cultured cells using novel strategies from several different laboratories.
+Other biochemical approaches to optogenetics followed soon thereafter when optical control over small GTPases and adenylyl cyclase was achieved in cultured cells using novel strategies from several different laboratories.
 Photoactivated adenylyl cyclases have been discovered in fungi and successfully used to control cAMP levels in mammalian neurons.
-This emerging repertoire of optogenetic actuators now allows cell-type-specific and temporally precise control of multiple axes of cellular function within intact animals.
+G_{i/o}-coupled opsins (eOPN3, PdCO) were used to inhibit the fusion of synaptic vesicles in neurons in response to light, silencing their output.
+This emerging repertoire of optogenetic actuators allows for cell-type-specific and temporally precise control of multiple axes of cellular function within intact animals.